 The Company will be classified as a passive foreign investment company (a "PFIC") for any taxable year if either: (a) at least 75% of its gross income is "passive income" for purposes of the PFIC rules or (b) at least 50% of the value of its assets (determined on the basis of a quarterly average) is attributable to assets that produce or are held for the production of passive income.
 For this purpose, passive income includes interest, dividends and other investment income, with certain exceptions.
-Cash, cash-equivalents and digital assets generally are passive assets for these purposes.
+Cash and cash-equivalents generally are passive assets for these purposes, and digital assets are likely to be passive assets for these purposes as well.
 Goodwill is active to the extent attributable to activities that produce or are intended to produce active income.
-The PFIC rules also contain a look-through rule whereby the Company will be treated as owning its proportionate share of the gross assets and earning its proportionate share of the gross income of any other corporation in which it owns, directly or indirectly, 25% or more (by value) of the stock.
+The PFIC rules also contain a look-through rule whereby the Company will be treated as owning its proportionate share of the gross income of any other corporation in which it owns, directly or indirectly, 25% or more (by value) of the stock.